BMW 7 Series hybrid running costs

 - 1VerdictThe BMW 7 Series hybrid isn’t as comfortable as its Mercedes S-Class rival, but a big price difference tips the balance in its favour

-- 3Running costs - currently readingRunning costs are likely to be low for the BMW 7 Series hybrid, but insurance and company-car tax will be pricey
+- 3Running costs - currently readingRunning costs are generally likely to be low for the BMW 7 Series hybrid, but insurance will be pricey

 - 4Engines, drive & performanceSpeed isn't in short supply in the BMW 7 Series hybrid, although it's not the best in class in this area